 In 2000, Provo City made a commitment to partner with our local non-profits and neighborhoods to engage our community in efforts to revitalize and preserve our Pioneer Neighborhoods.
 This ongoing effort is supported by private and federal funding, as well as a Congressional Economic Development Initiative (EDI) Special Purpose Grant for home ownership.
 Our vigorous determination to succeed is having a profound impact on the lives of those living in these neighborhoods.

 An important element of our revitalization efforts is our Home Purchase Plus down-payment assistance program.
 Down-payment assistance is available for low-income families/individuals through the Provo City Redevelopment Agency.
 View the information below or contact the Provo City Redevelopment Agency at (801) 852-6160.
 Download the application here.
 If you are a lender, the underwriting criteria can be found here.
+If you are buying in a Utah County city other than Provo, go to the Loan-to-Own Program.

 Down-payment assistance of up to $10,000 based on need (determined by HUD formula).
 Loan may be used for down payment and/or closing costs.